jsiegenthaler/homebridge-eosstb/README.md

 In March 2022, a newer version of the set-top box has started to appear in Telenet in Belgium: a HUMAX 2008C-STB-TN, which identifies itself as EOS2STB.
 However, I will keep the plugin name unchanged at EOSSTB.

 ## Disclaimer (The Legal Stuff)
-This plugin is not provided by Magenta or Telenet or UPC or Virgin Media or Ziggo any other affiliate of UPC.
+This plugin is not provided by Magenta or Telenet or Sunrise UPC or Virgin Media or Ziggo any other affiliate of UPC.
 It is neither endorsed nor supported nor developed by UPC or any affiliates.
 UPC can change their systems at any time and that might break this plugin.
 But I hope not.

 ## Requirements
 * An Apple iPhone or iPad with iOS 14.0 (or later).
 Developed on iOS 14.1...15.4, earlier versions not tested.